simofirdoussi/docker-node-example-2/README.md

 **Notes:**

-- Adding the -v flags ensures the binding of the volumes.
+- Adding the -v flags ensures the binding of the necessary volumes.
 - In this case for example, we do have three different volumes conbined, one anonymous - which is the /app/node_modules.
 - The reason for adding those is to ensure the binding of the volumes an update the code without having to rebuild the image each time.